lostin404paradise/lostin404paradise/README.md

 Hello there 👋

-🌱 I’m currently studying Computer Science &
-🔭 I'm intrested in working on cool projects
+🌱 I’m currently studying Computer Science & I'm intrested in working on cool projects.

 ☕ My favorite data structure is coffee.
 <!--